 BBMRI.cz (as well as BBMRI-ERIC) is focused on providing access to human biological material and data.
 Therefore, the applicability of “open access” in the common sense of this phrase is legally limited (e.g., only possible to very specific datasets, either anonymized with very low residual risks of re-identification or subject to very special informed consent because of inherent privacy risks related to large-scale sensitive human data sharing).
 This has been recognized Europe-wide and the newer paradigms no longer refer to “open access” but rather to FAIR access principles: Findable, Accessible, Interoperable, and Reusable.

-The aim is to ensure the findability of biobanking and biomolecular resources using the Directory tool that contains aggregated informations about biobanks, their samples and data collections.
+The aim is to ensure the findability of biobanking and biomolecular resources using the Directory tool that contains aggregated information about biobanks, their samples and data collections.

 Therefore, the word “accessible” does not assume “wildly open access”, but rather accessibility under well-defined preconditions including any restrictions applicable to human material and data.